Ron Lyle: Highlights

-Professional career
+Professional boxing career

 Lyle had a very late start in professional boxing.
 He turned professional under Bill Daniels, with trainer Bobby Lewis.
-His first fight was at the age of 30 in Denver, Colorado, against A. J. Staples, which he won by knockout in the second round.
+His first fight was at age 30 in Denver, Colorado, against A. J. Staples, which he won by knockout in the second round.
 Lyle went on to post a 19–0 record with 17 knockouts, and became the 5th rated heavyweight contender.
 He scored impressive knockouts over notables Vicente Rondon, a light heavyweight champion; hulking Buster Mathis; and won by unanimous decision over former WBA Heavyweight Champion, Jimmy Ellis.
-After dispatching of Buster Mathis, Lyle stated that he is looking for a match-up versus current undisputed champion Joe Frazier, saying "When I'm ready.
+After dispatching Buster Mathis, Lyle stated that he was looking for a match-up versus current undisputed champion Joe Frazier, saying, "When I'm ready.
 I'm not taking any shortcuts."
 Yancey Durham, Frazier's manager and an interested observer, did compliment Lyle on his punching power.
-He was ranked #4 heavyweight in the world by WBA and the Ring Magazine.
+Lyle was ranked #4 heavyweight in the world by WBA and The Ring magazine.
 Lyle's undefeated streak ended on a one-sided decision to veteran Jerry Quarry: the latter gave one of his career best performances using a boxer/puncher style to create openings first, gaining the initiative using his greater experience.
 Lyle then lost to Jimmy Young in 1975.
 In a later rematch, Young again edged Lyle and went on to outpoint George Foreman in 1977.

 Lyle vs. Ali

-On May 16, 1975 he was given an opportunity to face heavyweight champion Muhammad Ali, during Ali's second title defense in his second reign as champion.
+On May 16, 1975, he was given an opportunity to face heavyweight champion Muhammad Ali, during Ali's second title defense in his second reign as champion.
 Lyle had Bobby Lewis and Chico Ferrara in his corner.
 Lyle was the more aggressive fighter in the early rounds, with Ali conserving his energy and covering up in the center of the ring allowing Lyle to score.
 Lyle also showed restraint and did not respond to Ali's attempts at the rope-a-dope ploy.
 Though in danger of falling too far behind on points, Ali appeared to be in control of the pace of the fight, and picked his moments to score.
 The fight was close going into the 11th round, with Lyle winning on all three of the judges' score cards.
 Ali then hit Lyle with a strong right hand and followed with several flurrying punches, scoring.
 The referee stopped the fight, seeing that Lyle was unable to defend himself and Ali was punching him in the head at will.
 Lyle's corner was not happy with the referee's decision.